A2osX/A2osX/README.md

 A2osX is designed to work on any "stock" 128k Apple //e with no hardware modification.
 As VBL signal is NOT available as an IRQ on //e (it is on //c & IIgs)
 it makes preemptive multitasking impossible.
 (Well, GSosX, 16 bits equivalent for IIgs, another project which is "cooking" in my mind, could do it!)
-Kernel, loading in Aux LC on top of ProDOS provide API inspired from Linux/Unix World to allow writing applications & command line tools o top of it.
+Kernel, loading in Aux LC on top of ProDOS provide API inspired from Linux/Unix World to allow writing applications & command line tools on top of it.
-This kernel provides an advanced memory manager able to relocate 65c02 code,
+This kernel provides an advanced "Memory Manager" able to relocate 65c02 code.
-event manager makes TCPIP stack able to listen on several ports, manage ARP,DNS...cache expiration,
+"Event Manager" makes TCPIP stack able to listen on several ports, manage ARP,DNS...cache expiration and any background processes.
-task manager is responsible to "distribute" CPU time to several loaded processes.
+"Task Manager" is responsible to "distribute" CPU time to several loaded processes.
-Device manager handles event collected from builtin devices as well as devices added by loadable drivers.
+"Device Manager" handles event collected from builtin devices as well as devices added by loadable drivers.

-If you're 65c02 code writer, how to contribute ?
+If you're 65c02 or Z80 code writer, how to contribute ?

 Several subprojects are now indentified :

 + Hardware Support : adding drivers to support more & more hardware (RAM cards, storage....)
++ Z80 support : Kernel could pass control to any Z80 detected on the system.
 + TCPIP stack : TCP still missing!
 + AppleTalk Support
 + GUI & Printing
 + Disk Image transfer tools (ADT client!)
-+ Pascal or C Compiler?
++ Question : Pascal or C Compiler?
 + ...sure there is some more!

 ## Screenshots